brissmyr/react-tutorial/README.md

 # Castle Integration with Auth0 [React App example]

+## About Castle
+[Castle](https://castle.io/) offers a suite of security tools that serve to protect your users.
+Castle is used to detect automated credential stuffing attacks and human-powered account takover.
+After detecting such attacks and mitigating the damage as much as possible in real time, Castle offers API-based solutions to automate the account recovery process.
+Castle aims to reduce user friction while providing enhanced account security.

+Some features of Castle include:
+- User-trained AI
+- Account Recovery Automation
+- Device-level User Analytics
+- Account Security API

+## Setup

 This repository includes slight changes to the [Auth0 Blog React Tutorial](https://github.com/auth0-blog/react-tutorial).
+Some changes abstract configuration details to `.env` files.
+The other changes serve to integrate Castle according to the [Castle Baseline Integration](https://castle.io/docs/baseline#adaptive-authentication) recommendations.

+### Code Configuration

 The Auth0 configuration parameters are expected to be defined in two `.env` files, specified as: